AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 title: Prayers
 ---
 ## Prayers for our World and the Church
-### 14th June 2026
+### 21st June 2026

-**Psalm 80:17-19**
+**Psalm 65:1-4**
-_[17] ... let your hand be on the man of your right hand, the son of man whom you have made strong for yourself!_
-_[18] Then we shall not turn back from you; give us life, and we will call upon your name!_
-_[19] Restore us, O Lord God of hosts!
-Let your face shine, that we may be saved!_

-As we come to God in prayer, let us pray together…

-O Lord, we thank You that You have made the Son of Man, Jesus, strong to save, strong to restore.

-**Confession**
-We know that we had turned back from You, that our sins had hidden You from us.
-We needed Your face to shine upon us.
+_[1] Praise befits you, our God, in Zion; to you our vows will be fulfilled._
+_[2] You who answer prayer, to you all people will come._
+_[3] When we were overwhelmed by sins, you forgave our transgressions._
+_[4] Blessed are those you choose and bring near to live in your courts!_

+Let us pray…

 **Thanks to God**
-We thank You for Jesus’ sacrifice on our behalf.
-We now live the redeemed life of the Eternal Son of God, the spotless Lamb, Who rose to bestow on us His righteousness by grace, so that we call upon Your Name.

-We thank You for sending the Holy Spirit, Giver of Life, to be with us daily, to continue the task of sanctifying us, so that we grow to be more like Jesus day by day.
+O Lord, You are indeed worthy of all praise, and we come today to give a sacrifice of praise.
+We thank You that Jesus took the punishment that was due to us for our transgressions, so that we have been forgiven by Your grace and mercy alone.

+We thank You that You chose us for eternal salvation from before the foundation of the world.
+We thank You that You answer prayer, and You heard our cry for help.

 **Wide World... and The Wider Church**
-We thank You for Your church, the Bride of Christ, the guardian of the Truths of Your Word, and for those saints who have gone before us, but who have left us Your written Word as a reliable and faithful witness to the Risen Word.
-We thank You for those who loved us and prayed for us to be drawn to the Cross, and for those in present times who have continued to care for us, both in close fellowship, and in distant prayer.

-We pray for this world and for the many people who do not know the Truth, and yet seek for it in many ways.
-We recognise that the enemy below works to isolate them from Your Truth and grace, so we pray that we have the courage to speak, whether boldly or quietly, of the Cross and the Resurrection, of the Lord Jesus Who gave His life for them to be saved.
+Today, we are saying farewell to Mook, Talia, Jethro, Amy and Judah, as they move into new fields of service in the wider church.
+We thank You for their service to the Body of Christ in this place and pray that You would empower them for greater service wherever You lead them.

+We thank You that they are chosen vessels to carry Your Word to other places and people, and we gladly commission them and commend them into Your loving care.
+Extend them in their new calling, whatever it may be, so that many others come to know You and live in Your courts, as the Psalmist wrote.

 **Ashburton**
+We pray for the continuation of our work here at Ashburton, as we also labour in the Kingdom.
+We entrust ourselves again to You, as we show the work of the gospel in our lives, to those around about us, thanking You for the growth we have seen, and been a part of.
+We thank You for our Moderator Douglas Milne, and the Presbytery support which has blessed us so much in our vacancy so far.

+We pray for the Session, the Board and the Selection Committee, as they seek Your wisdom, and work to do Your will, so that Your purposes prevail until we see a new minister of Your choosing installed to carry on the work here.
+We pray for ourselves to support them in their work, as they exercise servant leadership on our behalf.

-We pray for our work here at Ashburton, and we continue in prayer for those in need of Your healing and restoration – for Jan, Diane, for Levi and others affected by illness or injury.
+We continue in prayer for those in need of Your healing hand – for John McKenzie’s steady progress, for Diane and for others affected by illness or injury.
+We pray for strength for the weary, and peace of heart for those troubled by the cares of the day or the worries of this world.

-We pray for Mook and Talia and the family as we prepare to farewell them next week.
-We pray for Your guidance as they seek new places to serve You and Your church.
-Grant them Your wisdom, as they work to do Your will, wherever You place them.

-We pray for our Session, Board and Selection Committee as we adjust to this change, and for the presbytery which meets next week, as they continue the search for a new man to bring Your Word and sacraments and to lead the work here.

-We thank You for Douglas as he preaches Your Word today.
-We thank You for his faithful, effective preaching which enables us to grow in grace.
-Help us to be diligent, like the Berean believers, who searched the Scriptures to follow Paul’s preaching in their time.
+We thank You for Your Word, and for Oli Blythe as he preaches today.
+We pray that we would search Your Word, and follow the lead of Your Holy Spirit as Oli lays out Your teaching, so that we make the most of the means of grace.

-In His Precious Name we pray, Amen.
+In Jesus’ Precious Name we pray, Amen.